-- Bright Future Companion Scholarship: For current-year high school graduates who are Bright Futures recipients.
-This companion scholarship may be renewable for an additional year, provided the student maintains the Bright Futures Award.
-Summer funding is based on availability of funds.
-Amount awarded: $300 each Fall and Spring Term.
+- Bright Future Companion Scholarship: For current-year high school graduates who will be Bright Futures recipients.
+Amount awarded: $300 each Fall and Spring term for two years.

 - Early College Transition Scholarship: For current-year high school students in Seminole State's Dual Enrollment program who will pursue an Associate in Science (A.S.) degree or Career Certificate.
 This is a one-semester award to be paid out in the Fall Term immediately following high school graduation.
 Student must have a 2.0 or higher GPA in all dual enrollment courses and an overall 2.0 GPA in high school courses.
 Amount awarded: $1,250 for one term.